gregorypost89/Indicators/README.md

 #### Upcoming Plans

-*Please note: This section contains various projects and ideas that will be heavily edited as they are added, completed or removed.
-Real-life obligations and technological constraints may affect the timeliness of how these are addressed, and if so will be appended with details.*
+*Please note: This section contains various projects and ideas that will be changed as they are added, completed or removed.
+Real-life obligations and technological constraints may affect the timeliness of how these are addressed, and if so will be edited with further details.*

 - My trading algorithm follows the
 [No Nonsense Forex approach.](https://nononsenseforex.com/) This incudes six